-- Do you, (Your name), promise to love and respect (Name), to share your life and dreams, to build a home of love, happiness, and growth?
-Do you promise to always be there for (Name) through all (his/her/their) successes, failures, ups and downs, to offer your steadfast support, and most importantly, to give (him/her/them) the freedom to be (himself/herself/themself)?
+- Do you, (Your name), promise to love and respect (Name), to share your life and dreams, and to build a home of love, happiness, and growth?
+Do you promise to always be there for (Name) through all (his/her/their) successes, failures, ups, and downs, to offer your steadfast support, and most importantly, to give (him/her/them) the freedom to be (himself/herself/themself)?

 Most of the time, these are prepared by the officiants or borrowed from institutions recognizing marriages such as religions.
-However, it is also possible to tweak popular declarations of intentions to make it more personal to the couple getting married.
+However, it is also possible to tweak popular declarations of intentions to make them more personal to the couple getting married.

 Writing Your Own Heartfelt Wedding Vows

 Take Down Notes

 As vows are highly personal, you can include some favorite moments, achievements, and memories of or with your partner.
 Anecdotes such as first dates, adventures, and challenges that you have faced together, can also be mentioned.
 You can also outline the characteristics of your partner that you adore or appreciate.
 If your partner already has children, you can include them in your vows.
 These details can help you construct and embellish the vow you are going to write.

 List Your Promises

 Wedding vows are, first and foremost, promises you are making to your partner that you will do your best to uphold during your marriage.
 This illustrates the commitment and dedication you have for each other.
-The notes you took down can help you with this, as you can incorporate certain quirks or anecdotes that can put a unique spin to your promises.
+The notes you took down can help you with this, as you can incorporate certain quirks or anecdotes that can put a unique spin on your promises.

 Choose the Tone